Mozilla-Data-Collective/datacollective-python/docs/library_development.md

 ## OpenAPI contract test

-The platform publishes its API contract at `https://mozilladatacollective.com/api/openapi.json`.
+The platform publishes its API contract at `<base-url>/api/openapi.json`, generated from the same schemas its routes run on.
+The SDK's models are written by hand, so `tests/test_openapi_contract.py` checks that they still agree with that contract.
-The SDK has `tests/test_openapi_contract.py` to ensure that the manually maintained mirrored models and contract are aligned.

 ### What it checks

 - Every endpoint the SDK calls exists in the spec with the same HTTP method.
-- The `Task` and `Visibility` enums equal the values the update request accepts, and `Visibility` is a subset of what responses may return.
-The SDK enum covers only settable values and read models keep `visibility` a plain string so observe-only values (e.g. `hidden`) still parse.
+- The `Task` and `Visibility` enums equal the values the update request accepts.
+  `Visibility` is additionally a subset of what responses may return: the SDK enum covers only settable values, and `DatasetDetails` is tolerant of unknown values so observe-only ones (e.g. `hidden`) still parse.
-- The draft, update and submit field sets equal the corresponding request schemas in both directions: the SDK never sends a field the platform rejects, and the platform never accepts a field the SDK cannot set.
+- The update and submit field sets equal the corresponding request schemas in both
+  directions: the SDK never sends a field the platform rejects, and the platform never accepts a field the SDK cannot set.
+The draft field set only has to be accepted by the create request and cover its required fields, since the SDK creates drafts with the minimum payload and sends everything else via PATCH.
-- Every field declared on `Dataset`, `DatasetSubmission` and `DatasetDetails` exists in the spec's response schemas, so no field silently reads as `None`.
+- Every field declared on a read model exists in the schema of the payload it parses:
+  `DatasetDetails` against the dataset response and `DatasetSubmission` against the submission response.
+A field on the shared `Dataset` base therefore has to exist in both payloads; otherwise it would silently read as `None` on one of them.
 - The upload and download payloads match, and the response keys the SDK relies on (`downloadUrl`, `sizeBytes`, `fileUploadId`, `uploadId`, `url`, `partNumber`) are marked required by the spec.

 When the spec and the SDK disagree, the test fails and stays red until the SDK model is updated (or the platform updates the spec).
+There is deliberately no allowlist of known drift.

 ### Which spec it runs against

-By default the test reads a snapshot at `tests/fixtures/openapi.json`, so the unit test suite is deterministic and offline.
-You can refresh the snapshot with the latest spec by running:
+By default the test reads the snapshot at `tests/fixtures/openapi.json`, so the unit test suite is deterministic and offline.
+Refresh the snapshot from production, the API the released SDK talks to by default:

 ```bash
 curl -sL https://mozilladatacollective.com/api/openapi.json \